British Indian Department: Transfer to the Canadian government

 In 1841, the Canadas were amalgamated into the Province of Canada, and the Governor General assumed direct oversight of the Indian Department.
 In practice, his secretary handled most of the day-to-day operations of the department.
 This situation continued until 1860, when the British government transferred responsibility for the Indian Department to the government of the Province of Canada.
 During the fifteen years leading up to the transfer of the Indian Department, many of its old practises were discarded, including most prominently the annual giving of presents to those Indigenous communities who were in alliance with the British Crown.

 Gallery of prominent members

 Rank structure

 The Indian Department did not belong to the army but was organized along military lines.
-During wars, the Department's officers in the field acted as instructors and advisers to the auxiliary forces made available by the First Nations.
+In wartime, the Department's officers in the field acted as instructors and advisers to the auxiliary forces made available by the First Nations.